Brendan McClements became Chief Executive Officer of Visit Victoria in December 2019.

 Holly holds a Bachelor of Communications (Journalism) from RMIT University.

-Keith holds a Bachelor of Business (Accounting) from RMIT University.
+Chris holds a Bachelor of Business (Honours) from Monash University.